 The Renewable Obligation (RO) exemption will start in April 2018.
 The Department for Business, Energy and Industrial Strategy (BEIS) has now published its revised RO level for 2018-19, and the relevant legislation had passed through Parliament confirming that the exemption to some of the costs for EII customers will start from 1 April 2018.

 FiT Exemptions are less certain with State Aid approval still required.
 Government has been in discussion with the European Commission for approval of the State Aid case for this exemption – already received for the other two exemptions.
 However, it looks unlikely anything will happen before April 2019 at the earliest.

 Most businesses won’t qualify for any rebate and the cost of this scheme will effectively be paid for by all non EII exempt electricity users across the UK rather than by the government.

+Depending on your contract, the revised RO level for 2018/19 could mean an increase in the costs that you pay from 1 April 2018.
 We already include this extra charge in all new Fixed + Peace of Mind quotes.
 So our prices reflect the EII scheme as it’s currently designed.